From Clinic to Community: Women’s Health Through a Global Lens Cambodian Study Tour

 Sue is passionate about making a difference to the way in which people experience the health care system.
 Nurses are the backbone of the healthcare system and work in difficult environments that can take advantage of their caring nature and commitment to ensuring the best possible care is delivered.
 Our health care system relies on Nurses to work extra shifts, longer shifts, double shifts.
 It relies on Nurses and Midwives willingly.

 Sue is excited to offer her extensive clinical experience and also create a space for attendees to connect and discuss their experiences and challenges.
-The learning environment will be
+The learning environment will be enjoyable and engaging for all participants.

+Jason Dawson is from the Gold Coast, Queensland.
+Whilst studying his Bachelor of Nursing at Southern Cross University he developed an interest in mental health and has worked in this field of nursing for many years since completing his studies in 2008.
 In this time, Jason has undertaken varied roles including Acute Inpatient Nursing, Community Nursing, clinical facilitating and Nurse Unit Manager positions.
 In 2012, Jason combined his passion for nursing with his love of travel and founded CPD Cruise Pty Ltd with the view to providing Nurses the opportunity to update and improve their skills in diverse and unique locations.

 The Program: The program content is provided by expert Educators with extensive clinical and education experience.
 Education at Sea combines quality education with fabulous travel adventures.
 We have taken a holistic approach to Continuing Professional Development (CPD) to ensure you get the most out of your education-travel experience.